numoonchld/numoonchld.github.io/_posts/2022-04-25-react-module-bundlers.md

 - code linter with customizable rules
 - use airbnb's open source config as a starting point for this config file (`airbnb-base`)

+## parcel

+- a web app bundler with minimal configration, as an answer and alternative to configuration heavy webpack

 # resources